fbpx

 Basin Plan section 5.04 establishes objectives for maintaining adequate water quality.

-There is strong evidence that Commonwealth environmental water has played an important role in maintaining water quality during 2014-21.
-For example, since 2014, Commonwealth environmental water has been responsible for over 3.3 million tonnes of additional salt exported from the Basin and has reduced salt import through the Murray Mouth to the Coorong by almost 18 million tonnes (pg.
+There is strong evidence that Commonwealth water for the environment played an important role in maintaining water quality during 2014-21.
+For example, since 2014, Commonwealth water for the environment has been responsible for over 3.3 million tonnes of additional salt being exported from the Basin, and has reduced salt import through the Murray Mouth to the Coorong by almost 18 million tonnes (pg.
 35).
 More specifically, annual environmental flow releases have been especially crucial during dry years between 2014-15 and 2020-21 (excluding the wetter year of 2016-17), accounting for 64-100% of salt export (pg. vii and see Table 5.1).
-Commonwealth environmental water has also been used to ameliorate the effects of hypoxic blackwater events (pg. vii and see Table 5.1).
+Commonwealth water for the environment has also been used to ameliorate the effects of hypoxic blackwater events (pg. vii and see Table 5.1).

 Protect and restore biodiversity